 The PPI usually classifies establishments based on their major revenue-generating activity.
 However, the PPI groups retail trade establishments according to their usual trade designation.
 For example, many drug stores also carry other products—cosmetics, toiletries, tobacco, and novelty merchandise.
 A store that sells prescription drugs is treated as a drug store if the owner states that its usual trade designation is "drug store," even if the establishment generates a plurality of its revenue through sales of novelty merchandise.

-Industries in the Motor Vehicle and Parts Dealers subsector retail motor vehicles and parts from fixed point-of-sale locations.
-Establishments in this subsector typically operate from a showroom and/or an open lot where the vehicles are on display.
+Industries in the Motor Vehicle and Parts Dealers subsector retail motor vehicles and parts.
+Establishments in this subsector often operate from a showroom and/or an open lot where the vehicles are on display.
 The display of vehicles and the related parts require little by way of display equipment.
 The personnel generally include both the sales and sales support staff familiar with the requirements for registering and financing a vehicle as well as a staff of parts experts and mechanics trained to provide repair and maintenance services for the vehicles.
 Specific industries included in this subsector are identified by the type of vehicle being retailed.